Porter County and the War of 1812Veterans of the War of 1812 in Porter County . . . .

 Biographical Sketch: Robert Folsom was born in 1797.
 He served for five years in the regular army and fought in the War of 1812.
 Sometime around 1842 Folsom emigrated to Porter County where he settled in Yankeetown, located four miles northeast of Hebron.
 At the time of his death at his residence on July 30, 1882, he was the oldest man (84 years) living in Porter County.
 Folsom's remains were interred in the Cornell Cemetery in Boone Township.

-Myron Powell
+Powell, Myron

 Corporal, 4th Regiment (Williams') Vermont Militia